 With AdminPulse, you can have tasks automatically created for a relation.
-This is done by linking a Task template to a Task schedule in the relation file.
-The schedule determines the frequency and timing at which tasks are added to the Task board for that relation.
+You do this by linking a task template to a task schedule in the relation file.
+The schedule determines how often and at which moments the task is added to the Task board for that relation.

 Add common task schedules

-This option is particularly useful when onboarding a new client, as it allows you to quickly set up the schedule for several tasks at once.
+This option is particularly useful when onboarding a new client, as it allows you to quickly schedule standard tasks.

 Add a specific task schedule